-- (1) Council can permit an aggregrate processing plant (e.g. washing and screening plant, crusher) provided that the use will not significantly affect surrounding land uses by reason of noise, vibration, fumes, dust, odour, water drainage, unsightly storage of materials, or general appearance. - (2) Council can specify a minimum separation distance between a processing plant and an existing residential, commercial, public, or recreational area.
+- (1) Council may permit an aggregate processing plant (e.g. washing and screening plant, crusher) provided that the use will not significantly affect surrounding land uses by reason of noise, vibration, fumes, dust, odour, water drainage, unsightly storage of materials, or general appearance. - (2) Council may specify a minimum separation distance between a processing plant and an existing residential, commercial, public, or recreational area.